 Campus Y Business Manager

-Christine Arnsberger, originally from Germany, has lived in the U.S. since 1994.
-She’s been living in Carrboro with her husband, daughter and Cat for the past 15 years.
-Before she’s been living in several intentional communities in Germany, Denmark and the U.S.
+Christine Arnsberger, originally from Germany, has lived in the U.S. since 1995.
+She’s been living in Carrboro with her family since 1999.
+Before that she lived in several intentional communities in Germany and the U.S.

 UNC Global Civic Engagement Coordinator